 5.1 Sample containers: Narrow-mouth glass bottles, 1-L or 1-quart volume, equipped with polytetrafluoroethylene (PTFE)-lined screw-caps.
 Wide-mouth glass bottles, 1-quart volume, equipped with PTFE-lined screw-caps may also be used.
 Prior to use, wash bottles and cap liners with detergent and rinse with tap and distilled water.
-Allow the bottles and cap liners to air dry, then muffle the glass bottles at 400°C for 1 hour.
-After cooling, rinse the cap liners with hexane, seal the bottles with aluminum foil, and store in a dust-free environment.
+Allow the bottles and cap liners to air dry, then muffle at 400°C for 1 hour.
+After cooling, rinse the bottles and cap liners with hexane, seal the bottles, and store in a dust-free environment.

 - 5.1.1 Automatic sampler (optional): Must incorporate glass sample containers for the collection of a minimum of 250 mL.
 Sample containers must be kept refrigerated at 4°C and protected from light during compositing.
 If the sampler uses a peristaltic pump, a minimum length of compressible silicone rubber tubing may be used.
-Before use, however, the compressible tubing should be thoroughly rinsed with methanol, followed by repeated rinsings with distilled water to minimize the potential for contamination of the sample.
+Before use, however, the compressible tubing should be thoroughly rinsed with methanol, followed by repeated rinsings with reagent water to minimize the potential for contamination of the sample.
 An integrating flow meter is required to collect flow-proportional composites. - 5.2 Kuderna-Danish (K-D) glassware. - 5.2.1 Synder column: Three-ball macro (Kontes K-503000-0121 or equivalent). - 5.2.2 Concentrator tube: 10-mL, graduated (Kontes K-570050-1025 or equivalent) with ground-glass stopper. - 5.2.3 Evaporative flask: 500-mL (Kontes K-570001-0500 or equivalent).
 Attach to concentrator tube with springs. - 5.3 Gas chromatography system. - 5.3.1 The gas chromatograph must be equipped with a glass-lined injection port compatible with the detector to be used.
-A data system is recommended for measuring peak areas. - 5.3.1.1 Column 1: 180 cm long by 2 mm ID, glass, packed with 1.5% OV-17/ 1.95% OV-210 on Chromosorb W-HP (100/120 mesh) or equivalent. - 5.3.1.2 Column 2: 180 cm long by 2 mm ID, glass, packed with 4% SE-30/6% SP-2401 on Supelcoport (100/120 mesh) or equivalent.
-Guidelines for the use of alternative column packings are provided in Section 10.3.1. - 5.3.1.3 Detector: Electron capture.
+A data system is recommended for measuring peak areas. - 5.3.1.1 Column 1: 180 cm long by 2 mm ID, glass, packed with 10% OV-11 on Gas Chrom W-HP (100/120 mesh) or equivalent. - 5.3.1.2 Column 2: 180 cm long by 2 mm ID, Pyrex^R glass, packed with 3% Dexsil 300 on Chromasorb W-HP (80/100 mesh) or equivalent. - 5.3.1.3 Column 3: 180 cm long by 2mm ID Glass, packed with 3% SP-2100 on Supelcoport (100/120 mesh) or equivalent. - 5.3.1.4 Column 1 was used to develop the accuracy and precision statements in Section 12.
+Guidelines for the use of alternative column packings are provided in Section 10.3.1. - 5.3.1.5 Detector: Nitrogen/phosphorous.
 This detector has proven effective in the analysis of wastewaters for the parameters listed in Section 1.1 and was used to develop the method performance statements in Section 12.
-Guidelines for the use of alternative detectors are provided in Section 10.3.1. - 5.4 Chromatographic column: 400 mm long by 19 mm ID Chromaflex, equipped with coarse-fritted bottom plate and PTFE stopcock.
-(Kontes K-420540-0224 or equivalent).
-Chromatographic column: 300 mm long by 10 mm ID, equipped with coarse-fritted bottom plate and PTFE stopcock (Kontes K-430540-0213 or equivalent). - 5.5 Drying column: Approximately 400 mm long by 20 mm ID borosilicate glass, equipped with coarse-fritted bottom plate.
+Guidelines for the use of alternate detectors are provided in Section 10.3. - 5.4 Chromatographic column: 300 mm long by 10 mm ID Chromaflex, equipped with coarse-fritted bottom plate and PTFE stopcock.
+(Kontes K-420540-0213 or equivalent). - 5.5 Drying column: Approximately 400 mm long by 20 mm ID borosilicate glass, equipped with coarse-fritted bottom plate. - 5.6 Miscellaneous.